 The strategy is to inject once a month for the first three months (known as the loading phase) and then re-evaluate.
 If we’ve suppressed the disease activity, we can gradually extend the interval between shots during the maintenance phase.
-This approach, used by most retina specialists around the world, is called “treat and extend”.
+This approach, used by most ophthalmologists around the world, is called “treat and extend”.
 Another alternative is to give the injection only when needed (i.e. when the disease becomes active again), but this usually means monthly visits to monitor for recurrence of disease activity, at least within the first year.

 How many injections will I need?

 On average, up to 8 injections may be required in the first year of treatment, depending on the severity of the condition and type of wet AMD.
 However, the number of treatments decreases over the next 2 years to an average of 3-5 injections per year.
 Some patients may require continuous treatment for life.

 What is the purpose of treatment of wet AMD?

 The goal of injections is to render the disease inactive or dormant.
 By this we mean:

 - Vision and symptoms are improved or stable

 - The blood vessel underneath the retina is not getting bigger.